Bahram-Hedayati/HemoCell/doc/user_guide/index.rst

 * Make sure that the bug you want to report is not already reported in our Github issues and that no one is working on it.
-* If you have any questions about the software or if you are facing any issues using it feel free to open a Github issue or email at info@hemocell.eu.
+* If you have any questions about the software or if you are facing any issues using it feel free to open a `Github discussion <https://github.com/UvaCsl/HemoCell/discussions>`_.

 Code contribution
 -----------------